 Children’s National has many support services available for our patients and families.
 When a child is diagnosed with an illness, our first goal is to find the best possible care for that child.
 But we also understand that it isn't only the child who needs support, care, guidance, and assistance.
 Family Services meet the needs of the entire family during their visit with us.
-Social Workers, Child Life Specialists, and Pastoral Care Chaplains are available to help you navigate the process, understand the decisions that need to be made and provide support.
+Social Workers, Child Life Specialists, and Chaplaincy Services staff are available to help you navigate the process, understand the decisions that need to be made and provide support.

 Although the reasons for taking a child to visit his or her doctor may vary greatly, there is one consistent measure of quality on which you can always count.
 A pediatrician certified by the American Board of Pediatrics (ABP) has demonstrated commitment and dedication to the highest level of professionalism and expertise in patient care.

 In addition to completing years of schooling, fulfilling residency requirements, and passing the exams required to practice medicine in your state, board certified specialists participate in an ongoing process of continuing education to keep current with the latest advances in medical science and technology in his or her specialty, as well as best practices in patient safety, quality healthcare, and creating a responsive patient-focused environment.
 To maintain board certification, physicians participate in an extensive process that involves completing accredited education seminars and specialty training and periodic oral and written exams to demonstrate competency.